Skip to content

 http://localhost:8899

 Log in using the admin credentials you configured in Step 4.
-You should now see the Speakr dashboard, ready for your first recording.
+You should now see the Speakr main screen, ready for your first recording.

 Your First Recording